Supertri: Supertri E Race Format

 Supertri E blends real life racing and virtual racing.
 The swim portions of the race take place in an Olympic standard pool, while the bike and run sections take place on the pool deck or pool's surrounding area, utilizing static bikes and self propelled treadmills.
-The bike and run sections of the race are then brought to life by use of in-your-face cameras, capturing the athlete's reactions and emotions as the race unfolds, and through utilizing the training platform MyWhoosh.
+The bike and run sections of the race are captured using cameras, capturing the athlete's reactions as the race unfolds, and through utilizing the training platform MyWhoosh.
 This includes athletes each having their own race avatar (so that spectators can see the athlete's positions, in relation to each other, on the route selected on Zwift) and real time displays of power output and heart rate data.

 At Supertri E, each swim is 200 m, each bike is 4 km, and each run is 1 km.
 Supertri E events are competed over heats and a final.
 Heats see two stages of swim-bike-run, which determine which athletes proceed to the final.
 10 athletes qualify for each event final.
 From 2025, the final is competed over the Supertri race format.
 This means 3 back to back stages of swim, bike, run. with minimal rest between each stage.
 Previous editions saw a pursuit style start adopted for the final stage, and the second stage taking the form reversed triathlon (run, bike, swim).

+2026 Pause

+Supertri confirmed that the Supertri E World Championship would be paused in 2026.
+The decision followed the International Olympic Committee's announcement that it was cancelling its planned Esports Games, which had been a significant platform for the format's growth and its ambition to become a medal event at the Olympic level.